How Many Outdoor Lights Do I Need for My Home?

 • Landscape Lighting

-Landscape lighting can enhance the natural beauty of the outdoor environment, usually used to illuminate gardens, trees, sculptures, ponds, fountains, and so on.
+Landscape lighting can enhance the natural beauty of the outdoor environment and is usually used to illuminate gardens, trees, sculptures, ponds, fountains, and so on.

 The garden, courtyard, and other outdoor spaces create a relaxed and warm atmosphere but also help people move through the past without the darkness accidentally stepping on the natural landscape.
 Common types include garden lights, spotlights, well lights, and path lights.